Meditation for February 24th

 Emo Deadpool

-If someone on your dead-pool dies, then you get to act like its the end of the world, you get to act out and blame it on grief, you get to skimp on responsibilities because right now you can’t even and your friends have to put up with it and you have to be the center of attention until the next person dies.
+If someone on your dead-pool dies, then you get to act like it’s the end of the world, you get to act out and blame it on grief, you get to skimp on responsibilities because right now you can’t even, and your friends have to put up with it.
+You have to be the center of attention until the next person dies.

 Murder by a player disqualifies the deceased from the pool.